zusizusi/autoware.universe/perception/autoware_crosswalk_traffic_light_estimator/README.md

 - Estimate the color of pedestrian traffic signals based on detected vehicle traffic signals, HDMap, and route

+Override rules specific to some traffic lights can also be defined in the lanelet map.
+In that case, the crosswalk traffic light estimation is overridden by these rules.

 ### Estimate whether pedestrian traffic signals are flashing

 ```plantumul